Setting expectations for academic integrity

-Regardless, instructors must establish expectations for academic honesty and should cultivate a culture of academic integrity and ethics.
+Regardless, instructors should establish expectations for academic honesty and cultivate a culture of academic integrity and ethics.
 By doing so, we can encourage students to remain accountable and responsible in their learning.
-It is especially important for online instructors to communicate, emphasize, and reinforce university standards of conduct in their courses to set clear norms that students can respect and follow.
+It is especially important for online instructors to communicate, emphasize and reinforce university standards of conduct in their courses to set clear norms that students can respect and follow.

 Campus academic policies